knamratha123/Airline-Traffic-Analysis/README.md

   ROUND(AVG(max_seats)::numeric, 2) AS avg_seats_per_route
 FROM your_table_name
 GROUP BY route_type
-ORDER BY route_type;
+ORDER BY route_type;'''

 ### 7. 🏙️ Australian City-Level Insights
 - Find cities with the most international connections.
-  SELECT
+ ''' SELECT
   australian_city,
   COUNT(DISTINCT international_city) AS total_connections
 FROM your_table_name
 GROUP BY australian_city
-ORDER BY total_connections DESC;
+ORDER BY total_connections DESC;'''

 - Track yearly growth of outbound flights for each city.
-SELECT
+'''SELECT
   year,
   australian_city,
   SUM(all_flights) AS total_outbound_flights,